Return of the Obra Dinn: Gameplay

 The Obra Dinn, insured by the East India Company, went missing in 1803 as it was to sail around the Cape of Good Hope.
-It has since washed up in port with all sixty passengers and crew dead or missing.
+It has since reappeared with all sixty passengers and crew dead or missing.
 The player is tasked with determining the fate of all souls on board, including their names, how they met their fate, who or what their killer was, and their location should they be alive.

 Return of the Obra Dinn is effectively one large logic puzzle.
 The game is played as a first-person adventure game, allowing the player to fully explore the Obra Dinn, using a monochromatic dithering style to mimic the shading and color methods of early computer games.
 To help track their progress, the player is given a logbook that includes a drawing of all the crew members, the crew roster, and a plan of the ship.
-They are also given the Memento Mortem, a pocketwatch-like device that can be used on a corpse.
-When activated, the player will hear the events that transpired in the seconds immediately before death, and can then explore the moment of death frozen in time.
-This is used to identify who was present, to capture moments in other rooms or on other decks, and to make note of details at the scene.
+They are also given the Memento Mortem, a pocket watch that can be used on a corpse to hear the events that transpired in the seconds immediately before death and explore the moment of death frozen in time.
+This is used to identify who was present, to examine moments in other rooms or on other decks, and to note details at the scene.
 These are used to help connect the faces of crewmates to their names and roles.
-While exploring a moment of death, the player can use the pocketwatch again to explore the fate of corpses captured in the vision.
+While exploring a moment of death, the player can use the pocket watch again to explore the fates of other corpses in the vision.

 With each death, the logbook automatically fills in basic information.
 The player is tasked only with naming those present and accurately describing their cause of death.
-Naming the crew is done through small clues, inferences, and logical deduction – mainly, narrowing possibilities as the game progresses.
+Naming the crew is done through small clues, inferences, and logical deduction—mainly, narrowing possibilities as the game progresses.
 The causes of death are selected out of a catalogue, and some deaths will accept more than one solution.
-The player can revise their logbook as they gain more information, but to deter guesswork, correct "fates" are validated only in sets of three, with the exception of the last six fates discovered in a playthrough, which are validated in sets of two until closer to the end when the player accurately logs the names and causes of death for fifty-eight of the sixty who were on board.
+The player can revise their logbook as they gain more information, but to deter guesswork, correct fates are validated only in sets of three, with the exception of the last six fates discovered in a playthrough, which are validated in sets of two until closer to the end when the player accurately logs the names and causes of death for fifty-eight of the sixty who were on board.